simplicitesoftware/simplicite-vscode/README.md

 ## Features

-- Simplified workflow for designers who prefer to edit Simplicite code in their favorite IDE.
+- Simplified workflows for designers who prefer to edit Simplicite code in their favorite IDE.
 - Object field completion.
 - Tree view gathering informations on modules objects.
 - Tree view to manage your modified files.